CliMA/Oceananigans.jl/docs/src/model_setup/output_writers.md

   By default a `FieldSlicer` is used to remove halo regions from fields so that only the physical portion of model data is saved to disk.

-* `array_type` for specifying the type of the array that holds outputted field data.
-The default is `Array{Float64}`, or arrays of single-precision floating point numbers.
+* `type` for specifying the type of the array that holds outputted field data.
+The default is `Float32`, or `Float64` for arrays of double-precision floating-point numbers.

 Once an `OutputWriter` is created, it can be used to write output by adding it the ordered dictionary `simulation.output_writers`. prior to calling `run!(simulation)`.